nib9888/nib9888/README.md

-Hi!
+# Hi!
 I'm nib9888

-I'm a python coder who uses gentoo linux as a daily driver, with s6 as an init system I love code done 'The Right Way' (See s6 and suckless) I think that rust is amazing, and really want to learn it Plus, the fish shell is very friendly and interactive so I like it
+I'm a python coder who uses gentoo linux as a daily driver, with s6 as an init system.
+I love code done 'The Right Way' (See s6 and suckless).
+I think that rust is amazing, and really want to learn it.
+Plus, the fish shell is very friendly and interactive so I like it

 I dislike: